-Eastman Tritan[TM] copolyester offers features and benefits excellent impact strength, chemical resistance, dimensional stability, and low shrinkage-that make it suitable for use in a broad variety of commercial applications.
-Parts produced with Tritan are aesthetically appealing in clears and tints or with molded-in color.
+Eastman Tritan[TM] copolyester offers features and benefits-excellent impact strength, chemical resistance, dimensional stability, and low shrinkage-that make it suitable for use in a broad variety of commercial applications.
+Parts produced with Tritan are aesthetically appealing in clear and tints or with molded-in color.
 When combined with proper part design, suitable mold design, and recommended processing parameters, the parts provide excellent value.
-This molding manual will assist designers and molders in producing the best parts from Eastman Tritan[TM] copolyester while enhancing the ease of molding.
+This molding manual will assist designers and molders in producing the best parts from Tritan while enhancing the ease of molding.

-Eastman Tritan[TM] copolyester continues to expand, providing a range of processing and performance parameters that meet your needs.
-Table 1 is a material selection guide and a list of typical properties of some key formulas.
+Tritan offerings continue to expand, providing a range of processing and performance parameters that meet your needs.
+Table 1 is a material selection guide which lists possible medical device applications of some key formulas.